O'Connor's Seafood Restaurant

 About The Restaurant

-Hard to believe that there has been a restaurant on the site of O’Connor’s Seafood Restaurant in Bantry for almost 100 years.
-This has been a very popular spot in West Cork with people heading there for excellent food with an emphasis on seafood.
-With Chef Pat Kiely now at the helm, the décor is really smart.
-High backed dining chairs are upholstered in lovely fabrics and compliment sleek clean lined tables.
-We live part of the time in West Cork so I suppose we have the advantage of knowing every nook and cranny in the South West, and Pat Kiely is spot on the nose of what and how people like to dine nowadays adapting the new menu and prices to our times.
-I never like food that is too “mucked about” for I believe you cannot make a silk purse out of a sow’s ear.
-There is nothing like the best quality local produce simply prepared, simply enhanced, simply served, and this you will find in O’Connor’s with all of their locally caught fish arriving daily.
+I never like food that is too “mucked about” for I believe that you can't make a silk purse out of a sow’s ear.
+There is nothing like the best quality local produce, simply prepared, simply enhanced, simply served, and this you will find in O’Connor’s with all of their locally caught fish arriving daily.
 There is a freshwater tank where you can view your catch.
-Oysters can be had natural, or oven baked with garlic, herbs and lemon, or indeed deliciously with Murphy’s stout and walnuts.
-You can even just have 3 if you wish with a pre dinner drink and move on to another starter or indulge with a good dozen.
-You can also have the other popular molluscs – mussels – which are a specialty at O’Connor’s in the form of Moules Marininara steamed in white wine and cream, or topped with garlic and herb breadcrumbs and grilled, or Thai style in a coconut curry sauce.
+Oysters can be had natural, or oven baked with garlic butter, pesto and lemon, with Irish stout and walnuts, or indeed deliciously baked with Ballycotton oak smoked salmon and parmesan.
+You can also have the other popular molluscs – mussels – which are a specialty at O’Connor’s in the form of Moules Marininara steamed in white wine, fennel and a basil cream broth, or topped with garlic, mixed herb and butter, or Thai style in a homemade red coconut curry broth.
 Local and seasonal produce is what it is all about here.
 Starters might include Rosscarberry black and white pudding with a Gubbeen smoked bacon salad with a Cashel blue cheese dressing, or flash fried calamari in a Cajun crumb, served with Thai style peanut dipping sauce.
-They always have a fantastic homemade rustic chowder with poached salmon, cod and smoked haddock, whilst pan seared Bantry Bay scallops are accompanied by a slow braised pork belly slice and honey infused parsnip puree.
+They always have a fantastic homemade rustic chowder with poached salmon, cod, hake and smoked haddock, whilst pan seared Bantry Bay scallops are accompanied by a slow braised pork belly slice and honey infused parsnip puree.

-Pat Kiely knows what really good food is all about and what people want to eat – you will like it.
+At O'Connors, they know what really good food is all about and what people want to eat.

 View Restaurant On Map